gkroon/gentoo-pi/README.md

 ## Ideas
 1. Ask again for missing arguments if not provided?
 2. Or maybe write ncurses install wizard instead of arguments?
-3. Add argument for hardenend toolchain, if possible on ARM?
+3. Add argument for hardened toolchain, if possible on Raspberry Pi?
 4. Python refactor?